 The COOP planning process focuses on two key questions:

-❖ What operations performed by the department are essential to the University community?
+- ❖ What operations performed by the department are essential to the University community?
 Such operations might include providing food and shelter, utilities, security services, communication and computing devices, payroll, etc.

-❖ What resources are required to continue those essential operations during an emergency or disruption?
+- ❖ What resources are required to continue those essential operations during an emergency or disruption?

-Departmental Continuity Planner
+Department Continuity Planner

 Recruiting a department continuity planner is highly recommended to manage your continuity plan.
 It is important to designate a person in the department, preferably a staff member who has a good relationship/rapport with department heads and leaders.
 The department continuity planner will need to identify key information within the department and will be responsible for building and maintaining the continuity plan in Veoci with support from the Office of Emergency Management.

 Although building the continuity plan will require more time in the beginning, this is not a full-time position.
 Eventually, it will be a periodic, part-time assignment of updating documents, contact information, and annually reviewing the plan.
 A backup continuity planner is advised who can fill in when the primary is unavailable.

 The role is part project manager, part group facilitator.
 In essence, all levels of the department, school or business unit will be involved in the planning process.
 The dialogue around business continuity should circulate among upper and middle managers, associate and assistant deans, key functional managers, building coordinators and other support staff.